Compare the Assembly Generated for Static vs Dynamic Dispatch in Rust

 ; Dynamic dispatch:

-; rdi contains address of b (self)
+; rdi contains the address of b (self)

 call qword ptr [r14 + 24] ; Obtain the address of the area function from the vtable and call it.